 From cruising on your motorbike to empty beaches to uncovering the most spectacular viewpoints or island hopping to hidden lagoons, there is no shortage of things to see and do in Koh Lanta!

-If you’re wondering what to do in Koh Lanta, worry not!
-This Koh Lanta travel guide will show you 18 of the most epic things to on this underrated Thai island, including where to stay and how to get there while sticking to a backpacking budget!
+If you’re looking for the best things to do in Koh Lanta, worry not!
+This Koh Lanta travel guide will show you 18 of the most epic things to do on this underrated Thai island, including where to stay and how to get there while sticking to a backpacking budget!
 Keep reading to learn about the top attractions you MUST add to your Koh Lanta itinerary!

 18 EPIC THINGS TO DO IN KOH LANTA